 Resources for Newly Admitted Students

-As you transition into your graduate program, there are a few key resources that will help you make the most of your time as a VCU School of Education student.
+As you transition into your program, there are a few key resources that will help you make the most of your time as a VCU School of Education student.

 - VCU Maps and Transportation – Getting around VCU and finding the best way to get to class and activities with the RamRide (aka Campus Connector).